hongyuanmei/HMEIatJHU.github.io/_pages/recruitment.md

 -->

 <br>
-Similar intelligent agents can also benefit other application domains like education, social, etc.
+Similar intelligent agents can also benefit other application domains like education, social media, etc.

 I work on general techniques that can use reinforcement learning (RL) to enable such agents.
 What motivates novel RL methods is that we have to consider *timings* in those applications:
 - when reading previous events, the agent needs to take their occurrence times into account;
 - when predicting future events, the agent needs to predict when they will happen;
-- when taking actions, the agent needs to know when to do them---e.g., too early or too late clinical treatments may not really help but only be a waste of resources.
+- when taking actions, the agent needs to know when to do them---e.g., clinical treatments that are provided too early or too late may not help but may instead only be a waste of resources.

 <!---
 Advances in this area would call for: